cvxpy/cvxpy/doc/source/install/index.rst

 The CVXPY installation process on other platforms is less automated and less well tested.
 Check `this page <https://github.com/cvxgrp/cvxpy/wiki/CVXPY-installation-instructions-for-non-standard-platforms>`_ for instructions for your platform.

-Install from pip
+.. _pip-installation:

+Pip
 ----------------

 CVXPY can be installed on all platforms with `pip`_.
-Simply execute:
+We recommend isolating your installation in a `virtualenv <https://virtualenv.pypa.io/en/stable/>`_.
+After activating the environment, simply execute:

   ::

       pip install cvxpy

-Though installation with `pip`_ is simple in theory, in practice we have found that novices struggle to install all CVXPY dependencies properly when using `pip`_.
-We therefore recommend Anaconda as the default installation method.

 Install from source
 -------------------